1. Gautama Buddha was born in __________.

 Explanation: Buddha was depicted in red sandstone with Indian features.

-69. The Amravati school of art flourished in:
+69. The Amravati school of art flourished in__________.

 A) Mauryan period